Information used by fdroid update

 Version +-fdroid %v

-is the suffix F-Droid will then append to theversionName
+is the suffix that will be appended to theversionName

 specified in e.g.build.gradle